ibakhsh/smart_Data_List/README.md

 ## To start contributing:

 * Fork & Clone the project into your prefered directory.
-* npm install to install all the required dependencies.
+* To install all the required dependencies run: npm install
-* run npm run start:dev and click on (http://localhost:8080)
+* To lunch the starter project run: npm run start:dev
+* To see the landing page click on (http://localhost:8080)